grscheller/scheller-linux-archive/grok/Haskell/pythag-triples/README.md

 This program generates all possible pythagorean triples where `gcd(a, b, c) = 1` and `a, b, c > 0`.

-Implemented in Haskell using the Stack buildtool.
+Implemented in Haskell using the Cabal buildtool and the Arch Linux Haskell dynamic library infrastructure.

 ## Table of Contents